Video: Chicago boy wasn’t holding gun when shot by officer

 “The juvenile offender had the gun in his right hand … looked at the officer which could be interpreted as attempting to acquire a target and began to turn to face the officer attempting to swing the gun in his direction,” Grace wrote.
 “At this point the officer was faced with a life threatening and deadly force situation.
 All prior attempts to deescalate and gain compliance with all of the officer’s lawful orders had failed.”

-But Adeena Weiss-Ortiz, an attorney for Toledo’s family, told reporters after the footage and other videos were released that they “speak for themselves.”
+But Adeena Weiss-Ortiz, an attorney for Toledo’s family, told reporters the footage and other videos “speak for themselves.”

 Weiss-Ortiz said it’s irrelevant whether Toledo was holding a gun before he turned toward the officer.